Open Scholarship

 Related terms: Bropenscience, Decolonisation, Knowledge, Open Research, Open Science

-Drafted and Reviewed by: Gerald Vineyard, Mahmoud Elsherif, Zoe Flack, Sam Parsons, Charlotte R. Pennington
+Reviewed by: Mahmoud Elsherif, Zoe Flack, Sam Parsons, Charlotte R. Pennington